ynput/ayon-shotgrid/README.md

 ```

 # Usage
-With this Addon you can perform the following actions:
+With this Integration you can perform the following actions:

 ## Import a New Shotgrid Project
 With the `processor` service running, you can go to the `Settings > Shotgrid Sync` page, and after waiting some seconds, the dropdown under `Choose a Shotgrid Project:` should change from `Fetching Shotgrid projects...` to `Choose a Project to Import and Sync...` you'll then be able to choose any Shotgrid project that matches the specified requirements.